RobTillaart/SHT85/README.md

 ```

-The SHT85 sensors should work up to 1000 KHz, however during tests
+The SHT85 sensors should work up to 1000 KHz.
-with an Arduino UNO it stopped between 500 - 550 KHz.
+During tests with an Arduino UNO it stopped between 500 - 550 KHz.
 So to be safe I recommend not to use the sensor above 400 KHz.
 Also the differences in read time becomes quite small. (max 15% gain).

 See indicative output example sketch.
-SPS are added later.
+SPS (= samples per second) are added later.

 | I2C speed | read ms |  SPS  |  notes  |